RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 });
 </script>
 ```
-this code is used to specify that MathJax should format into equations whatever is between $ $.
-But if you want an aquation to stand alone,
+This code is used to specify that MathJax should format into equations whatever is between $ $.
+But if you want an equation to stand alone by itself,
-the write the TeX code between two $$ $$.
+then write the TeX code between two $$ $$.
 For example, the first PI control equation in TeX format is:

 $$Led(t)=Led_{bias}+ K_P(P_{SP} - P_{PV})+ \frac{K_P}{\tau _I} \int_{0}^{t}{(P_{SP} - P_{PV})dt} $$